How to configure Azure Cache for Redis

 The Event Grid helps you build automation into your cloud infrastructure, create serverless apps, and integrate across services and clouds.
 For more information, see What is Azure Event Grid.

-You can securely issue commands to your Azure Cache for Redis instances using the Redis Console, which is available in the Azure portal for all cache tiers.
+You can securely issue commands to your Azure Cache for Redis instances using the Redis Console, which is available in the Azure portal for Basic, Standard and Premium cache tiers.

 The Redis Console does not work with VNet.
 When your cache is part of a VNet, only clients in the VNet can access the cache.
 Because Redis Console runs in your local browser, which is outside the VNet, it can't connect to your cache.